kiharalab/MAINMASTplugin/README.md

 import MainMastUI.gui
 ```

-If you see a button with MAINMAST logo appear in Chimera, then congratulation, you are ready to use the program.
+If you see a button with MAINMAST logo appear on top left corner, then you are ready to use the program.

 ## Running MAINMAST plugin